What is FESP?

 As a FESP participant you are required to attend an orientation your first semester of acceptance.

-FESP students are also required to meet with their achievement coach 3 times per semester, and meet with your financial coach 3 times per semester.
+FESP students are also required to meet with their achievement coach 3 times per semester.

 Lastly, students are required to participate in one professional development workshop every semester.